 6. Conduct a Culture Audit in your school or organization.
-(Dr. Bustamante will provide more detail and instructions).

 A "culture audit" is a tool for assessing school culture by examining policies, programs, practices, artifacts, history, traditions, events, quantitative data, etc. Like a financial audit, it can be used to reveal strengths and weaknesses in the way schools address the needs of diverse groups.
 Based on this data, school improvement action plans can be developed that can more effectively support the success of all students by enhancing organizational cultural proficiency.